The Quiet Joys of ASMR Porn

 What is ASMR?
 What is porn?

-It’s still kind of unclear what ASMR does to your brain, exactly, but we know that it soothes.
+It’s still kind of unclear what ASMR (autonomous sensory meridian response) does to your brain, exactly, but we know that it soothes.
 The “tingles,” or, “brain tingles” or “brain orgasms,” or, as one study supposes “sound-emotion synaesthesia” start at the back of the neck and work their way down to the shoulders and sometimes the spine; they’re induced by soft tactile sounds, especially, as a Department of Psychology of Swansea University, reports, “crisp sounds, whispering,” and—critically important—“close personal attention.”
 ASMR performers gaze into the camera with motherly adoration.
 ASMR researchers describe the effect of ASMR, the “tingles,” similar to the sensation of a hairdresser running her fingers over your scalp while shampooing your hair; the simultaneous visual pairing of, say, flipping through a pamphlet of carpet samples or painting a wooden leaf can induce a “flow state,” the trance of performing repetitive tasks.
 A University of Sheffield study on ASMR-susceptible subjects, colloquially, “tingleheads,” identified reduced heart rates.
 What little research exists links ASMR to relieving depression, stress, insomnia, chronic pain; it unquestionably falls under the category of “wellness.”

 Porn can potentially fuck your brain.
 It’s still unclear how overconsumption rewires your synapses, but the premise of some studies on porn’s mental effect is “concern.”